-John Wayne Airport understands traveling through an airport can be a difficult experience for individuals with hidden disabilities like Autism.
-To ease some of the stress associated with airport travel, our Helping Hands team is here to assist you.
+John Wayne Airport understands traveling through an airport can be a challenging experience for individuals with hidden disabilities like Autism.
+To ease some of the stress associated with airport travel, our Helping Hands team is here to help.

 With Helping Hands, you will receive the following personalized travel assistance:

-- Help guide you through the arrival, check-in, security and boarding processes.
+- Receive specialized assistance by Customer Relations staff who can guide you through the arrival, check-in, security and boarding processes.

-Call us at (949) 252-5200 or use our online Helping Hands request form to request assistance.
-To schedule a tour in advance of your travel day to become familiar with the Terminal, check-in and security process, please complete the Airport Tour form.
+If you would like to schedule a tour before your travel day to become familiar with the Terminal, check-in and security process, please complete a Helping Hands Tour Request Form.

 TSA Cares Helpline: Travelers with medical conditions and disabilities can call toll-free at 1-855-787-2227 prior to traveling to ask questions about screening policies, procedures and about what to expect at the security checkpoints.
 The helpline is staffed Monday through Friday from 5 a.m. until 8 p.m.
 PT, and 6 a.m. until 5 p.m.
 PT on weekends and holidays.
 Travelers who are deaf or hard of hearing can use a relay service to contact TSA Cares or can e-mail: TSA-ContactCenter@tsa.dhs.gov.
 Visit our Accessibility page to learn more about TSA passenger support at JWA.